List of Coronation Street characters introduced in 2000: Karen McDonald

-Tegwin Thomas

-Tegwin Thomas, portrayed by Howell Evans, took a photograph of the Platt clan in 2000.
-He seemed to be a good friend of Audrey Roberts (Sue Nicholls), but a dislike to the rest of the family.
-He also seemed to be too nice to Audrey's granddaughter Sarah-Louise Platt (Tina O'Brien) as he compared her to Audrey and asked her about modeling, which angered her adoptive father Martin (Sean Wilson).
-However, he was uncomfortable when he discovered Sarah was a teenage mother to a baby daughter named Bethany (Amy and Emily Walton).
+Karen McDonald (also Phillips) played by Suranne Jones, first appeared on episode 4843 broadcast on 21 June 2000 and last appeared on episode 5924 broadcast on 26 December 2004.

+Anthony Stephens

+Anthony Stephens, played by John Quayle, was a mild-mannered owner of Stephen's Bookshop.
+He struck up a friendship with Rita Sullivan (Barbara Knox), which caused a rift between his family as his wife, Isabel Stephens (Dilys Laye) was suffering from Alzheimer's disease and lived in Rose Gardens Nursing Home.
+Anthony told Rita how lonely he was without his wife being around, so Rita agreed to be friends with him.
+They even shared a kiss after she introduced him to her friends, Emily Bishop (Eileen Derbyshire) and Norris Cole (Malcolm Hebden).
+In October 2000, Anthony wanted Rita to meet his two children, Gregory Stephens (Philip Bird) and Amanda Stephens (Martine Brown), which proved to be awkward.
+Isabel's brother, George Docherty (George Langford-Rowe) took a dislike to Rita and called her a trollop.
+In November 2000, due to Isabel's condition, Anthony sold up their house and Rita feeling guilty, ended their relationship.
+Anthony then moved in with Amanda.

+Anthony had dinner on 31 December (New Year's Eve) with Rita, Emily and Norris.
+Rita was determined not to let Amanda put her off Anthony and after tensions continued to grow between father and daughter, Rita invited him to move into No. 12a with her.
+After Isabel died in June 2001, he moved to New Zealand to live with his sister, Joan.
+He invited Rita to come with him, but she declined.

 Darren Michaels

 Darren Michaels, portrayed by Bruno Langley in 2000 and by Nicholas Zabel in 2001, is Candice Stowe's (Nikki Sanderson) short-term boyfriend.
 Candice first mentioned him to her best friend Sarah-Louise Platt (Tina O'Brien), who was upset as she thought, because of her teenage pregnancy, she will never have a boyfriend.
+Bruno Langley originally portrayed Darren in 2000, but then began playing the role of regular character, Todd Grimshaw, 4 months later from 2001 onwards.

 Darren's first appearance was at Sarah's daughter Bethany's (Amy and Emily Walton) christening; Candice snuck out of the house with him so she can attend the christening and be Bethany's godmother alongside Hayley Cropper (Julie Hesmondhalgh), as her mother Marion (Paula Simms) had forbidden her to go.
 Marion would later gate crash the christening party and drag Candice off.

 In March 2001, Darren discovered from Sarah's younger brother David (Jack P. Shepherd) that Candice was two timing him and Todd Grimshaw (Langley).
 He would inform Todd of this, and the two boys dumped Candice, but Todd and Candice gave their relationship another go as Candice convinced Todd that she was only using Darren.

-Bruno Langley portrayed Darren in 2000, then began playing the role of regular character, Todd Grimshaw, 4 months later from 2001 onwards.